Helping better thanks to research

 Wondering how each country scores?

-In addition to research initiated by our research centers, there are also a number of services that are engaged in research.
-The most prominent is our Blood Service where we focus primarily on the pillar of blood, plasma and platelet donors.
+In addition to research initiated by our research centres, there are a number of services that are engaged in research.
+The most prominent is our Blood Service where we focus primarily on the pillar of "blood, plasma and platelet donors.